cds-hooks/sandbox-cds-services/README.md

 The following services are configured for this application:

 `patient-greeting`: A CDS Service configured for the `patient-view` hook.
 The service prefetches the Patient resource of the patient in context of the EHR and returns a proper greeting that displays what patient is being seen by the current provider.
+`cms-price-check`: A CDS Service configured for the `medication-prescribe` hook.
+The service reads the context of a medication being authored and determines if a cheaper prescription alternative may be available to switch to based on historical pharmacy dispensing data.
+Prices will be displayed for chosen medication.

+## Adding a CDS Service

 To add another default service for the CDS Hooks Sandbox:

 1. Add the service definition to the `/discovery/service-definitions.json` file (metadata for the services found at the discovery endpoint)
 2. Create the service endpoint route in a new file under the `/services` directory
+3. Add the route to the `cds-services.js` file inside the `discovery` directory that points to the new service endpoint
-3. Add a test file to test the service endpoint route under the `/tests` directory
+4. Add a test file to test the service endpoint route under the `/tests` directory

 ## License